 Working with our partners, we are developing plans to fund new projects in neuroscience, cancer, public health, children’s health and regenerative medicine.
 To do this we must raise more than £300m in the next five years.

-This work is led by our philanthropic development programme managed by Gary Keegan, Director of Development, CUHP and his team within the Cambridge University Development Office.
+This work is led by our philanthropic development programme managed by our Development Team who would be delighted to speak with you.

 Heart and Lung Research Institute